odpi/egeria/open-metadata-resources/open-metadata-tutorials/building-egeria-tutorial/task-installing-egeria.md

 [downloaded from GitHub](task-downloading-egeria-source.md).
 In this example, the release is `egeria-0.3-SNAPSHOT`.

-Create a directory for the OMAG Server and copy the tar file into it.
+Create a directory for the install and copy the tar file into it.
-The two commands shown below create a directory at the same level in the file system as the `egeria` build library and then copies the omag server into it.
+The two commands shown below create an install directory at the same level in the file system as the `egeria` build library and then copies the egeria distribution file into it.

 ```bash